-Years Ended December 31,
+1,

-(in thousands) 2021 2020 2019
+(in thousands) 2022 2021 2020

-Contractual coupon \$ 11,129 \$ 8,847 \$ 6,635
+Contractual coupon \$ 26,150 \$ 11,129 \$ 8,847

-Amortization of debt discount 5,647

-Amortization of finance fees 914 720 1,377
+Amortization of finance fees 2,363 914 720

-Capitalized interest (98) (88) (191)
+Capitalized interest (95) (98) (88)

-\$ 11,945 \$ 9,479 \$ 13,468
+\$ 28,418 \$ 11,945 \$ 9,479

-4. DERIVATIVE FINANCIAL INSTRUMENT AND HEDGING ACTIVITY
+5. DERIVATIVE FINANCIAL INSTRUMENT AND HEDGING ACTIVITY

-In April 2020, we entered into an interest rate swap with Citizens Bank, N.A. to manage our exposure to changes in LIBOR-based interest rates underlying total borrowings under term facilities related to our Prior Credit Agreement.
+In April 2020, we entered into an interest rate swap with Citizens Bank, N.A. to manage our exposure to changes in LIBOR-based interest rates (or alternate benchmark rate as defined in the Credit Agreement) underlying total borrowings under term facilities related to our Prior Credit Agreement.
 The interest rate swap matures in December 2026.
-Concurrent with the termination of the Prior Credit Agreement and entry into the Credit Agreement with Truist Bank, the interest rate swap with a notional value of \$168.6 million was novated and Truist Bank is the new counterparty.
+Concurrent with the termination of the Prior Credit Agreement and entry into the Credit Agreement with Truist Bank, the interest rate swap with a notional value of \$168.6 million at origin on November 19, 2021 was novated and Truist Bank is the new counterparty.
 The swap is used to manage changes in LIBOR-based interest rates underlying a portion of the borrowing under the Term Facility.
 The interest rate swap provides an effective fixed interest rate of 2.26% and has been designated as an effective cash flow hedge and therefore qualifies for hedge accounting.
-As of December 31, 2021, the notional amount of the interest rate swap was \$165.8 million and decreases quarterly by approximately \$4.0 million until December 2023, after which it remains static until maturity in December 2026.
-As of December 31, 2021, the fair value of the interest rate swap liability recorded in derivatives and other non-current liabilities in the consolidated balance sheets was \$6.8 million.
-As of December 31, 2021, \$3.1 million was recorded in accumulated other comprehensive loss, net of tax in the consolidated balance sheets.
+The notional amount of the interest rate swap was \$151.5 million and \$165.8 million as of December 31, 2022 and 2021, respectively, and decreases quarterly by approximately \$4.0 million until December 2023, after which it remains static until maturity in December 2026.
+As of December 31, 2022, the fair value of the interest rate swap asset was recorded in other non-current assets in the consolidated balance sheets was \$8.8 million.
+As of December 31, 2022, \$12.2 million was recorded in accumulated other comprehensive loss, net of tax in the consolidated balance sheets.

-During the year ended December 31, 2021, the change in fair value of the interest rate swaps was a gain of \$5.4 million.
-During the year ended December 31, 2021, gains on the interest rate swap of \$8.4 million were recorded in accumulated other comprehensive loss, net of tax in our consolidated statements of comprehensive (loss)/income.
+During the year ended December 31, 2022, the change in fair value of the interest rate swaps was a gain of \$14.3 million.
+During the year ended December 31, 2022, gains on the interest rate swap of \$15.2 million were recorded in accumulated other comprehensive loss, net of tax in our consolidated statements of comprehensive (loss)/income.
 Differences between the hedged LIBOR rate and the fixed rate are recorded as interest expense in the same period that the related interest is recorded for the Term Facility based on the LIBOR rate.
-In the year ended December 31, 2021 and 2020, \$4.8 million and \$3.9 million, respectively, of interest expense was recognized in relation to the interest rate swaps.
-Included in these amounts for the years ended December 31, 2021 and 2020 are reclassifications out of accumulated other comprehensive income/loss of \$3.5 million and \$2.5 million in expense, respectively, related to terminated and de-designated cash flow hedges.
+In the year ended December 31, 2022 and 2021, \$2.3 million and \$4.8 million, respectively, of interest expense was recognized in relation to the interest rate swaps.
+Included in these amounts for the years ended December 31, 2022 and 2021 are reclassifications out of accumulated other comprehensive income/loss of \$2.8 million and \$3.5 million in expense, respectively, related to terminated and dedesignated cash flow hedges.

-5. INVENTORIES
+6. INVENTORIES